-- print the writing piece(s) and label with the student's name and provincial ID on each page; - insert the page(s) loosely inside the front cover of the student's booklet no staples, paper clips, glue, or tape; - fill in the circle(s) in the adaptations used section on the back cover of the assessment booklet; - delete digital versions from all locations including Google Drive.
+- print the writing piece(s) and label with the student's name and provincial ID on each page; - insert the page(s) loosely inside the front cover of the student's booklet no staples, glue, tape, or paperclips; - fill in the circle(s) in the adaptations used section on the back cover of the assessment booklet; - delete digital versions from all locations including Google Drive.

-Writing: Verbatim Scribe
+Verbatim Scribe

-In addition to students with a documented adaptation, students with a temporary condition such as a broken arm who are unable to physically write may use a verbatim scribe.
+In addition to students with a documented adaptation, students with a temporary condition such as a broken arm who are unable to physically write may use a verbatim scribe for reading, writing, and/or mathematics portions of the assessment.
 Students who use a verbatim scribe for one or both writing tasks will receive a result of "Not Enough Evidence" for Conventions - as there will not be sufficient information on the student's independent use of conventions - but will receive an overall writing result and results for the criteria of Ideas, Organization, and Language Use.